logo still in the oven, but we are already here

 Click to read more →

-Building skills to stay present when things get uncomfortable
+Staying present when conversations get uncomfortable

 Understanding conflict escalation